khalid-hussain/shaheen/chap22.md

 In a valley of the Sierra Nevada Mountains, apart from the border army, all those leaders of the mountain tribes were present who had taken the Valley of the Falcons to be their last bastion, after the snatching away of Granada.
-Standing on a rock, Badr Bin Mughira was making a speech in front of them:
+Standing on a rock, Badr bin Mughira was making a speech in front of them:

 "My dear friends and elders!
 And my comrades!
 The enemy is charging at us from all sides.
 To defeat us, the enemy has utilized all its might.
 The situation we